 What can you do with your SLP&A Degree?

 Graduates of Marymount’s Speech-Language Pathology & Audiology program head to graduate school to earn advanced degrees or join the workforce.
+We aim to match your talents and strengths to a path that is right for you.
 Some of the career possibilities include:

 The Three Rs: Representation, Reality, Realignment

 A film in five parts by Professor Sue Behrens